martinandert/react-inline/README.md

 ## Usage

-React Inline provides both an API and a [command line interface](#cli).
+React Inline provides both a Node.js API and a [command line interface](#cli).
 Typically, the CLI will be all you need.
 But let's start with the API first because it is the CLI's foundation.

 ### API